Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Unicorn has “always stood out from the crowd” and “been different”, has “flair” and is a “bit of a show pony”.

-“When I was a child, I used to go on holiday on a private plane,” they revealed.
+“When I was a child, I used to go on holiday on a private plane,” they revealed, adding in a later episode that they grew up on an island before heading to the bright lights.

+Truth or lie: One of these is true – Pineapple is my favourite food/My girlfriend is very famous/Acting changed my life

-Theories: The panel suggested John Barrowman, Louie Spence, Adam Lambert and NSYNC’s JC Chasez, while viewers at home also seem convinced that Unicorn is Barrowman.
+Theories: The panel suggested John Barrowman, Louie Spence, Adam Lambert and NSYNC’s JC Chasez, while viewers at home also seem convinced that Unicorn is Barrowman or possibly Glee’s Matthew Morrison.

 Who is Butterfly?